 “Such a dream is not a prophecy.
 It is a signal about the place where in your life you feel helpless before another’s will, and where this helplessness has long awaited a response.”

 Dreams in which you find yourself the victim are among the heaviest in their emotional trace.
 The psyche uses this image not for the sake of horror, but to mark the place where you feel taken from yourself: where you are pressed; where another’s will is stronger than yours; where you have long endured what you did not want.
-Symbolically “being killed” in a dream is often “being erased” in your role, will, voice.
+Symbolically, “being killed” in a dream is often “being erased” in your role, your will, your voice.
 Such dreams come so that you finally see: this helplessness is in you, and it is time for it to stop being invisible.
-This is not a prediction of real misfortune, but neither is it “just a frightening dream.”
+This is not a prediction of real misfortune; neither is it “just a frightening dream.”

-Such dreams come in moments when questions of protection, boundaries, and your own voice have long stood in your real life, and when these questions call for not only inner awareness but outer real actions.
+Such dreams come in moments when questions of protection, boundaries, and your own voice have long stood unanswered in your waking life — and when these questions call for not only inner awareness but real outer action.

-And perhaps, right now as you read these lines, you already feel in which zone of your life you have long been “the victim” — and this feeling deserves a serious discussion, not “suppress and move on.”
+Perhaps, right now as you read these lines, you already feel which zone of your life you have long been “the victim” in — and this feeling deserves serious attention, not “suppress it and move on.”

-You dream that someone attacks you unexpectedly: someone steps out of the dark, someone opens the door, someone near becomes dangerous.
+You dream that someone attacks you unexpectedly: someone steps out of the dark, someone opens the door, someone close by becomes dangerous.
 You have no time to react; everything happens faster than your defense.
-In the body — extreme fear and powerlessness.
+Extreme fear and powerlessness rise in the body.

-Your Guardian speaks with you here — the part that reacts to the real or symbolic feeling “my safety is under threat.”
-Such a dream often comes when you have the sense that a threatening figure has appeared or come back to life in your life: a person whose actions frighten you; an environment in which you feel vulnerable; a situation in which you may be “brought down” suddenly.
+Your Guardian is on watch at this door — the part that reacts to the real or symbolic feeling that your safety is under threat.
+Such a dream often comes when you sense that a threatening figure has appeared or come back to life around you: a person whose actions frighten you; an environment in which you feel vulnerable; a situation in which you may be suddenly brought down.
 The Guardian shows: your sense of danger is real; do not muffle it with “don’t exaggerate.”

 Ask yourself: “In which part of my life do I feel myself under real or symbolic threat right now — and what measures of defense can I build, even in small steps?”

-Today, take one real step of safety: a conversation with a trusted person; establishing a boundary; lowering contact with the one who “breaks you”; consulting a specialist.
-The Guardian recognizes such steps as consent to protect you, and in the dreams that follow places you under a sudden strike less often.
+Today, take one real step toward safety: a conversation with a trusted person; setting a boundary; lowering contact with the one who breaks you; consulting a specialist.
+The Guardian recognizes such steps as consent to protect you, and in the dreams that follow less often places you under a sudden strike.

 Astrological note: A dream of a sudden attack often comes during tense transits of Pluto through your 8th or 12th house, during its aspects to Mars, and in periods of Mars in opposition to your Sun.
 Scorpios, Pisces, and Aries recognize this dream with particular accuracy.
 If Pluto is now touching your Mars — the Guardian registers threat, and the dream conveys this through a scene where defense did not manage to work.

-Your Shadow speaks with you here — the part that carries the pain of devaluation and erasure.
-It comes when someone or something in your reality actively takes your role from you: a new system changing your tasks; a person rewriting your story; an environment in which your merits are “erased.”
-The Shadow shows: you feel symbolically destroyed; this is real, even if not visible from outside.
+Your Shadow blurs along this outline — the part that carries the pain of being devalued and erased.
+The Shadow comes when someone or something in your waking life actively takes your role away from you: a new system changing your tasks; a person rewriting your story; an environment in which your achievements are “erased.”
+The Shadow shows: you feel symbolically destroyed; this is real, even if it is not visible from outside.

 Ask yourself: “Where in my life am I being ‘erased’ right now — as a role, as a voice, as a person — and how can I preserve my own name and place in this situation?”